pragsmike/tract/docs/WORKFLOW.md

-Excellent.
-Here is the revised design document, incorporating all the suggested changes.
-It formalizes the simplified, linear pipeline, defines the common transition functions, and clarifies the error handling and filtering logic.

----

 ### Design Document: `tract` Workflow

 Our application, `tract`, will be structured as a multi-stage, file-based pipeline.
 Each stage is an independent, runnable step that communicates with the next by placing files in designated directories.
 This architecture enhances testability, robustness, and re-runnability.